Welcome to Whidbey 101: Living on an Island

 After many years, Whidbey 101 is back!
 The focus this year is on resilient living.

-If you live on Whidbey, especially if you just moved here, this free event will help you settle in.
+If you live on Whidbey, whether you just moved here or you have been here for a generation or more, this free event will help you.
 Find out about the best trails, how to live with a septic system and what programs are available for seniors.
 Learn about the free bus system, how to manage yard waste and recyclables, prepare for emergencies, prune an orchard, start a garden, or landscape for wildlife.
 Volunteer to help clean beaches, maintain trails, greet park visitors.
-Sign up for educational programs, or get expert advice on forest or pasture management, all in the lovely Trinity Lutheran Church Fellowship Hall.
+Sign up for educational programs, or get expert advice on forest or pasture management, all in the Freeland Trinity Lutheran Hall.
 Bring your questions and meet your neighbors.

 Saturday, April 29, 2023